Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 If you invested in a startup or small business (founders, employee exercise of stock options, business owner), you need to know about qualified small business stock.
-If eligible, you may be able to exclude up to 100% of the gain from federal taxes when you sell your shares.
-Qualified small business stock (also called QSBS or Section 1202) has the potential to save millions (even tens of millions) in taxes.
-But before you can claim a gain exclusion, you must understand eligibility requirements and be able to support the claim.
+If eligible, you may be able to exclude up to 100% of the gain from federal taxes when you sell your shares through the capital gains tax exclusion.
+The potential tax savings simply cannot be understated.

 Using IRS Section 1202, taxpayers can sell stock potentially free of federal capital gains taxes if the requirements are met.
-This article is meant to be an easily-digestible introduction to qualified small business stock.
-It is not personal legal/tax/financial advice or an exhaustive discussion of QSBS.
+This article is meant to be an easily-digestible introduction to QSBS.
+It is not personal legal/tax/financial advice or an exhaustive discussion of the exclusion.

 The central elements in meeting the requirements for a qualified small business capital gain exclusion are: